eaceto/eaceto/README.md

 ### Hi there 👋

-I am Ezequiel, also known as Kimi, from Buenos Aires, Argentina.
+I am Ezequiel, also known as Kimi.
+I live in Madrid and grew up in Buenos Aires.

 - 🔭 I’m currently working on architecture of banking systems, mobile apps and embedded systems.
 - 🌱 I’m currently learning Multiplatform Desktop apps with Dart and Flutter.